 Non-Degree Seeking Students

-Non-degree seeking undergraduate students are not permitted to take more than 11 credits during their first semester.
+Non-degree seeking students are not eligible for priority registration.
+Likewise, many academic policies do not apply to non-degree students.
+Additionally, non-degree seeking undergraduate students are not permitted to take more than 11 credits during their semester.
+More information can be found in the Office of Continuing Studies.